-It has inspired authors from Paulo Coelho to Shirley McLaine and spawned a Hollywood film “The Way”.
-It has drawn pilgrims for over a thousand years and has enjoyed a renaissance in the last 20 years to the point where the numbers are approaching a quarter of a million per annum.
+The Camino has inspired authors from Paulo Coelho to Shirley McLaine and spawned a Hollywood film “The Way”.
+It has drawn pilgrims for over a thousand years and has enjoyed a renaissance in the last 20 years to the point where the numbers were reaching almost 350,000 people per annum (pre-Covid).
 So how does the simple challenge of walking along a well-trodden path inspire the sense of magic and awe that calls on people from all over the world?

 The Camino might have you walking along the same physical path as those around you, but it’s a unique experience for each individual.
 Every person carries his or her own thoughts as they walk and is afforded the opportunity to let these thoughts develop over time.
 Jim Francisco, an American teacher who became a good friend of mine as our paths kept crossing on the Camino, told me that the Camino had “Answered questions I didn’t even know I had”.